Best Non Dairy Milk for Frothing: Is There a Winner?

 On the upside, oats – as the key ingredient – are an environmentally sound choice and the results are spectacular.

 Apart from that, I don’t like the decidedly unsubtle taste of oat milk – barista edition or not.
-The oatiness distorts and overpowers coffee’s more floral and lively accents, while further thrusting dark notes into the foreground.
+The oatyness distorts and overpowers coffee’s more floral and lively accents, while further thrusting dark notes into the foreground.
 In my experience, oat milk makes a lot of good coffee beans seem harsh and abrasive.

 Almond Milk